Incoterms 2023 Chart PDF Free Download

-An Incoterm (International Commercial Term) is a set of rules that helps buyers and sellers determine who will be responsible for expenses such as transportation, insurance, and import/export fees when buying or selling something internationally.
-This standard helps to avoid misunderstandings and disputes between buyers and sellers.
+An Incoterm (International Commercial Term) is a set of rules that helps buyers and sellers determine responsibilities for expenses such as transportation, insurance, and import/export fees when conducting international transactions.
+This standard prevents misunderstandings and disputes between parties.

-Incoterms are a widely-used set of 11 internationally recognized rules that define the responsibilities of sellers and buyers in international trade.
-These rules specify who is responsible for paying and managing the shipment, insurance, documentation, customs clearance, and other logistical activities.
+Incoterms comprise a widely recognized set of 11 rules that delineate the responsibilities of sellers and buyers in international trade.
+These rules specify which party is accountable for payment and management of shipment, insurance, documentation, customs clearance, and other logistical activities.

 What are the types of incoterms?